 Moving In Canada: Complete Guide to neighbourhoods and buying a home!

 Owning your own home isevery family's Canadian Dream.
-Moving In Canada is designed to help people choose a neighbourhood (starting with the list at left), find a local realtor, home and mover, buy and sell your home, move your household, make the trip, and get settled in.
+Moving In Canada is designed to help people choose a neighbourhood (starting with the City List at right), then find a local realtor, home and mover, buy and sell your home, move your household, make the trip, and get settled in.
 We even have information to help you immigrate and move to Canada

 Once you have looked at your community, and reviewed our info about specific neighbourhoods, you can now get down to the "nitty gritty" of home shopping, taking advantage of the professional services of a local realtor, do doing some legwork yourself using "FSBO" (for sale by owner) resources.
 And once you have found a home, you can plan your move & movers, whether across the street, across town or across Canada.